wumpyproject/wumpy/docs/source/setup/authenticating.md

 tutorial will focus on using an interaction server because it is the easiest to use with free services like [Heroku](https://www.heroku.com/) and [Replit](https://replit.com/).

-To use an interaction server there is at minimum two values you need.
+To use an interaction server there is at a minimum two values you need.
 It is the **Application ID** and **Public Key** of your application.

 They can be found on the first page after visiting the